arielklxto/arielklxto/README.md

 Oh, what an amazing project, my friend! 🚀✨
-Picture this: dive into the universe of "Os devaneios de um homem louco" with our sensational cultural project website! 📚💡 Crafted by me with love in PHP and a powerful backend, this website is not just a page; it's a literary journey! 🌟
+Picture this: dive into the universe of "Os devaneios de um homem louco" with our sensational cultural project website! 📚💡 Crafted by me with love in PHP in a totally responsive way, and a powerful backend, this website is not just a page; it's a literary journey! 🌟

 The heart of the system?
 A well-structured MySQL database, ensuring efficiency and fluidity! 🤖💾 Explore interactive sections, meet the characters, delve into the story's nuances.
 We aim to spread this good madness and promote reading in every school! 🏫📖